dbaron/declarative-partial-updates/README.md

 2. Declarative interceptions would come with a JS API that allows hooking into them at certain points, to avoid having to adopt the whole solution with all of its tradeoffs.
 (Details of this JS API TBD).

 ## Potential future enhancements
-1. We can consider also supporting 1st-class HTML includes, e.g. with `<view src="...">`.
-The initial proposal here for `<template for>` allows for this kind of experience without an additional network request with a special signature, by streaming the content in the same document response.
-   However it is not set in stone.
 1. Allowing the developer to fine-tune the relationship between routes, e.g. allow some route transition to replace the current history entry rather than push a new one.
 1. A reverse relationship: a `<view>` activates a URL when it becomes visible (e.g. scrolled to).
 This can allow creating gesture-based user interfaces without manually managing them via JS.
 1. Using CSP to allow/disallow declarative navigation interception